-This service reflects EPFL’s determination to protect the health of its employees at the workplace.
+This service reflects EPFL’s determination to protect the health of its employees and its students.

 The Person of Trust is a legal expert specialized in workplace conflict management and therefore familiar with the various problems you may encounter.

 She has the full support of the EPFL Direction to handle cases independently and confidentially.

 The Person of Trust will be able to support you in a practical, effective and realistic way.

 - in response to a direct request by any EPFL employee or student